GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/examples/gcp-sandboxes/README.md

 ### Preparing the Sandboxes Folder

 In this section you prepare your enviroment for deployment of the system project.

 1. Go to the [Manage Resources][manage-resources] page in the Cloud Console in the IAM & Admin menu.

 2. Select Create folder, then choose Folder.

 3. Enter a name for your folder.
 This folder will be used to contain the system and sandbox projects.

 4. Click Create

-5. Copy the folder id from the Manage resources page you will need this value later for use as Terraform variable.
+5. Copy the folder ID from the Manage resources page you will need this value later for use as Terraform variable.

 ### Deploying the reference architecture

 1. Set the project ID and region in the corresponding Terraform environment variables

     ```sh
     export TF_VAR_billing_account="<your billing account id>"